gregtour/blog-posts/article1.md

 language that we know.

-It terms of our parser generator's power, we are able to parse Java programs from the earliest specification.
-This is because it was designed to be an LR(1) grammar, or completely deterministic.
+In terms of our parser generator's power, we are able to parse early-Java programs, stuff from version 1.0.
+This is because the language was originally designed to be an LR(1) grammar, or completely deterministic.
 Later features have changed this, like C and C++ which are also not strictly context free.
 These are challenges but they are not insurmountable and generally require a few extra stages or steps to be added to our lexing and parsing pipeline.
-Additions like a pre-processor and post-processor mainly.
+Additions like a pre-processor and post-processor mainly would help us with this task.

 So we can already see how we might make a language like Cscript, that can run C programs itself by executing them in